MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 - **Ownership:** An owner should be assigned to the model performance monitoring process to actively manage its performance.

 - **Release pipelines:** Set up a release pipeline in Azure DevOps \[Github\] first, and set the trigger to the model registry.
-When a new model is registered in the registry, the release pipeline triggers sign-off and a deployment process.
+When a new model is registered in the registry, the release pipeline triggers sign off and a deployment process.

 ## Prerequisites for retraining models